tstack/lnav/docs/source/sqltab.rst

 :top_meta: A JSON object that contains metadata related to the top line in the view.
 :selection: The number of the line that is focused for selection.
+:options: A JSON object that contains optional settings for this view.

 lnav_views_echo
 ---------------